Does Smoking Cause Hair Loss? Hair Loss Treatments For Smokers

 • Prescription Medications

-Your doctor may prescribe medications like topical minoxidil and finasteride or a combined dose of both for treating hair loss.
+Smokers looking to stop hair fall may consult a doctor who may prescribe medications like topical minoxidil and finasteride or a combined dose of both for treating hair loss.
 These medications block DHT (a type of androgen) that triggers hair loss (11).

 These are some treatment options you may try to manage hair loss.
 However, if you are considering hair transplant surgery and wondering if you can restart smoking after that, here is what you need to keep in mind.